John Hammill: Women's rights

-1930 US Senate Run
+1930 U.S. Senate election

 Hammill did not run for reelection as governor in 1930, choosing instead to run for the United States Senate.
 He lost in the Republican primary to Lester J. Dickinson.

 Later life

 He died on April 6, 1936, of a heart attack in a Minneapolis hotel room after leaving a conference regarding the dismemberment of the Minneapolis and St. Louis Railway and was buried in Britt.
 His wife, Fannie, died in December 1970 at age 92, in Britt, Iowa.